searchspring/snap/packages/snap-preact/components/src/components/Templates/AutocompleteFixed/readme.md

 There are also a few special module names - `c1`, `c2`, `c3`, `c4`, & `_`

-All of the `Cx` modules represent Columns which also have their own layout array by default, and can be overwrote via their own layout props.
+All of the `cx` modules represent Columns which also have their own layout array by default, and can be overwrote via their own layout props.
 IE - `c1` module can be overwrote via the `column1` prop.

 The `_` module is used a seperator module to center|left|right justify the other elements in the layout.